Arlo allows you to choose how tax should be displayed on your website and invoices and also has a range of tax-free event and registration solutions.

 Create a tax-exempt event

-Arlo allows you to tag an event/s as tax-free for all website registrations submitted.
-This means that any orders made through the website will not have any tax associated with them.
+Arlo allows you to create an event as tax-free for all registrations submitted.

 Offer tax exemption based on a payment methods